strangerstudios/memberlite/docs/build-process.md

 ## Overview

 Memberlite uses a hybrid development approach:
+- Most front-end styles are authored in Sass (`src/scss/`) and compiled to CSS in `build/css/`.
+- The compiled CSS includes a table of contents and is not compressed by default.
-- Traditional theme CSS/JS are committed directly.
+- Some legacy vanilla CSS files remain in the theme's `css/` directory and are committed directly.
+- The theme's JavaScript is edited directly in the `js/` directory.
 - Block editor enhancements are compiled using `@wordpress/scripts`.

 ## How it Works

-Memberlite’s front-end styles and JavaScript (in `css/` and `js/`) do not rely on a build step.
+- Sass source files for front-end styles are located in `src/scss/`.
+- Run the build process to compile these Sass files into CSS, outputting to `build/css/`.
+The compiled CSS includes a table of contents and is not minified by default.
-These files are authored and committed directly.
+- Some vanilla CSS files in the `css/` directory are still used and maintained directly.
+- JavaScript for the theme is authored and committed directly in the `js/` directory.

-However, for block development and customizations to the WordPress block editor, we use a build process.
-You can find the source code for blocks and editor settings in the `src/` directory.
+- For block development and customizations to the WordPress block editor, source code is in the `src/` directory.
 We use `@wordpress/scripts` (wp-scripts), which leverages Webpack under the hood, to build custom blocks and editor settings.
 A custom `webpack.config.js` file defines additional source and destination paths.

-Built assets are output to the `build/` directory (or appropriate destination defined in `webpack.config.js`).
+- Built block/editor assets are output to the `build/` directory (or as defined in `webpack.config.js`).

 ## Getting Started

 1. Clone the Memberlite repository and navigate to the theme directory.
    - For more detailed instructions, see the root `README.md`.
 2. Run `npm install` to install dependencies.
-3. Run `npm run build` to build blocks and editor settings.
+3. Run `npm run build:blocks` to build blocks and editor settings.
+4. Run `npm run build:css` to compile Sass to CSS.
+5. Run `npm run build` to build blocks, editor settings, and CSS all at once.
-4. You can also run `npm run start` to watch for changes and rebuild automatically.
+6. You can also run `npm run watch:css` or `npm run watch:blocks` to watch for changes and rebuild automatically.

 ## Adding New Paths to the Webpack Config